 These antlered frequenters, along with the extensive Western heritage, are being honored yearly by wildlife enthusiasts and simple visitors alike.
-This year’s event takes place from Saturday to Sunday, October 2 – 3, 2021 in Bond Park.
+This year’s event takes place from Saturday to Sunday, TBD 2024 in Bond Park.
 The entire two-day festival is free, however, there are admission fees for the bugling contest.

-Everyone is up for a real treat, as this two-day festival features many fun activities to spice up the celebration.
+Everyone is up for a real treat, as this two-day festival features many fun activities to spice up the celebration including”

-- On-site vendors that offer food, elk-inspired arts and crafts and other memorable souvenirs.
+- On-site vendors that offer food, elk-inspired arts, crafts, and other memorable souvenirs

-- Children’s area for dancing, story-telling and other elk-themed activities.
+- A children’s area for dancing, story-telling, and other elk-themed activities

-- Native Americans will offer dancing, storytelling, and music.
+- Native Americans will perform dances, storytelling, and play music

 Estes Park Accommodations